Indian Machine Tool Manufacturers' Association

 Indian Machine Tool Manufacturers' Association (IMTMA) is the apex industry body for the machine tool sector in India.
 Comprising large-, medium- and small-scale units, the membership of IMTMA includes manufacturers in the entire range of metal working machine tools, accessories and other ancillary equipment for machine tools, cutting tools and tooling systems along with trading companies.

 Objectives

 IMTMA supports the machine tool industry of India in increasing its competitiveness, technology, productivity and quality for overall advancement and growth.
 The association has actively supported initiatives for advancement of metalworking manufacturing industry in India.

 Association activities

 Membership

 The membership of IMTMA is open to any Indian company including large, medium and small scale units engaged in metalworking machine tools, machine tool consumables, accessories and other ancillary equipment for machine tool industry.
-IMTMA membership helps companies in gaining expertise in machine tool industry for business and market development, catalyze technology development and open new opportunities for R&D, gain benefits of government policy measures and schemes for development, etc.

 Policy advocacy

 The association vouches member concerns to the government for formulating policies supporting the machine tool industry.
 IMTMA provides policy inputs to various government agencies on specific issues referred to it from time to time.